KingSila/kingsila-cloud-portfolio/README.md

 # KingSila Cloud Portfolio – Azure | Terraform | DevOps
+**Project Status: CLOSED (Delivered by Design)**

 Welcome 👋
 This repository documents my journey from experienced engineer to **Senior Cloud Engineer (Azure / Terraform / DevOps)** — targeting Hybrid or fully remote roles in **SA**, **US** and **Europe**.

+This is not a tutorial repo.
+It is a **finished platform with intentional boundaries**

 ---

 ## 🚀 Purpose
+This project set out to:

-- Build **production-grade Azure infrastructure** using modern DevOps patterns.
+- Build **production-grade Azure infrastructure** using modern DevOps patterns
-- Create **reusable, enterprise-ready Terraform modules**.
+- Create **reusable, enterprise-ready Terraform modules**
-- Implement **secure CI/CD automation** with GitHub Actions.
+- Implement **secure CI/CD automation** with GitHub Actions (OIDC)
-- Showcase real-world cloud architecture, security, and observability skills.
+- Demonstrate real-world cloud architecture, governance, and runtime correctness
-- Track continuous learning and hands-on progress.
+- Prove judgment, not just tooling familiarity

+All primary objectives have been met.
 ---

 ## 📆 Timeline

-**November 2025 → January 2026**
+**November 2025 → December 2025**
-12-week structured roadmap focused on:

-1. Azure core infrastructure & governance
-2. Terraform advanced modules
-3. CI/CD and automation
-4. Security, monitoring, and cost optimisation
-5. Containers & AKS
-6. Final portfolio build + interview preparation
+Originally scoped as a 12-week roadmap.
+The platform was **completed early** once it reached architectural coherence and production defensibility.

-See [`TRACKER.md`](./TRACKER.md) for weekly milestones.
+Weekly tracking is preserved in [`TRACKER.md`](./TRACKER.md) for transparency.

 ---